aminbeigi/Password-Manager/README.md

 ## Description
 A password manager that allows you to store your account information such as usernames, emails and passwords.
 User entries are stored inside a mySQL database.
-Passwords are encrypted using the Fernet recipe (symmetric key encryption) before being placed in the database.
+Passwords are encrypted using the Fernet recipe (symmetric key encryption) before being inserted in the database.

 ## Example
 ![](https://i.imgur.com/KdrfvE6.gif)